-It is not uncommon that 3 to 5 year olds often require extra food for those times when your child may have dropped their food, has decided they do not want what was sent for their meals or snacks that day, or if they are going through a growth spurt and require more food.
+It is not uncommon that infants and toddlers often require extra food for those times when your child may have dropped their food, has decided they do not want what was sent for their meals or snacks that day or if they are going through a growth spurt and requires more food.
 Please send a few extra packaged snacks for such occasions.